Background pattern

 Metabolism and nutrition disorders: Elevated calcium levels in the blood (in patients with bone metastases).

-Eye disorders: Vision changes.
+Eye disorders: Vision disturbances.

 Rare

-(affects between 1 and 10 in 10,000 patients)
+(affect between 1 and 10 in 10,000 patients)

-Blood and lymphatic system disorders: Decreased neutrophil count (neutropenia), isolated decrease in levels of a specific type of white blood cell (agranulocytosis).
+Blood and lymphatic system disorders: Decreased neutrophil count (neutropenia), isolated decrease in the levels of a specific type of white blood cell (agranulocytosis).

 Very rare

-(affects less than 1 in 10,000 patients)
+(affect less than 1 in 10,000 patients)

 Stop using Tamoxifeno Vir and seek medical attention immediately if you notice any of the following symptoms: